izumi02-ui/Nexus-AI-Discord-Bot/docs/VISION.md

 - Creator tools
 - Personalized interactions
 - Modern Discord integration
+- Natural one-to-one DMs without a required mention
+- Evidence-aware explanations, worked solutions, and copy-friendly code output

 Nexus is designed to grow from a Discord assistant into a modular AI platform.

+Its identity and response style remain Project Nexus regardless of which model or provider is currently answering.
+Presentation supports the answer instead of replacing it: normal conversation stays natural, while complex material may use focused embeds, verified sources and source-provided reference images.

 ---